-After the declaration was made on paper about gender equality, many past activists moved onto broader social activism – raising education standards, improving conditions for mothers, or campaigning against alcoholism.
-But others saw it as a symbolic move rather than a real one, and did not accept that the fight was over.
+After this formal declaration on gender equality, many feminist activists branched out to broader social activism – raising education standards, improving conditions for mothers, or campaigning against alcoholism.
+Others, however, saw it as a symbolic move, rather than a real one, and refused to accept that the fight was over.

-Despite being a topical word in today’s Poland, the ''G'' word was not commonly used during the interwar period.
-That being said, many of the ideological debates back then had plenty of similarities to contemporary disputes.
-One of the hottest topics was the anti-abortion bill that recommended a punishment of up to five years in prison.
+Although much-discussed in Poland today, the ‘G’ word was rarely heard during the interwar period.
+That being said, ideological debates back then had plenty of similarities to contemporary disputes.
+One of the hottest topics was an anti-abortion bill, which recommended punishment of up to five years in prison.
 Writing in the 1930s, Justyna Budzińska-Tylicka commented:

 When a woman does not want to, or cannot give birth; when she shrinks at the thought of giving birth to an unwanted child, one she was forced to give birth to against her will, a child whose arrival could bring a tragic fate to its mother – then this woman is subjected to the old-fashioned, unrealistic and strict male legislation in our penal code that forces her to give birth, that demands forced maternity.
 A code that shouts in an inhuman voice: Woman, you must give birth!

 Two of the other founders of the above-mentioned clinic were Tadeusz Boy-Żeleński and Irena Krzywicka, his long-time partner.
 Considered one of the biggest scandalisers of the interwar period, Krzywicka proclaimed ‘the twilight of male civilisation’ was nigh and took up taboo issues such as rights for sexual minorities and polyamory.